GavinMcWhinnie/ISLP_Exercises/README.md

 # ISLP_Exercises

+These notebooks contain my personal solutions to exercises from _An Introduction to Statistical Learning with Python (ISLP)_.
+The original questions are copyrighted by the authors; this repository is for educational purposes only.

-Selected exercises from each chapter in "An Introduction to Statistical Learning", available at https://www.statlearning.com/.
+"An Introduction to Statistical Learning", is available at https://www.statlearning.com/.